-In addition, NCA’s Financial Intelligence Unit (FIU) has come up with some practical tips on how to submit a better quality SAR:
+In addition, NCA’s Financial Intelligence Unit (FIU) has come up with some practical tips on how to submit a better quality SAR.

-- Submit at SAR online
+Submit at SAR online

-Wherever possible use SAR Online - this system has the advantage of secure transmission and instant acknowledgment with a reference number.
+Wherever possible use SAR Online.
+This system has the advantage of secure transmission and instant acknowledgment with a reference number.
 For NCA, it greatly reduces processing time meaning quicker dissemination to law enforcement and less time tied up in administrative tasks.
 The NCA have produced guidance on submitting SARs online.

-- Be clear and concise
+Be clear and concise

-The report should clear, concise, logical, including all relevant and supporting documentation.
-In order to make it easier to read and understand, avoid using acronymns and jargon and writing in bold or capital letters.
+The report should be clear, concise, logical, including all relevant and supporting documentation.
+In order to make it easier to read and understand, avoid using acronyms and jargon and writing in bold or capital letters.
 If a large amount of text is being submitted, break it up with paragraphs and use punctuation.

-- Providing the right information
+Providing the right information

 - Subject type.
 Use the options to classify each subject as suspect, victim or unknown, this helps put each subject's role into context and also makes clear where subjects are not suspected of criminal activity.

-Subject details - individuals.
+- Subject details - individuals.
 Where possible provide any middle names, date of birth (especially helpful), addresses (including postcodes where known), email addresses, web page addresses and any other known identifiers such as National Insurance number, passport number, car registration or phone numbers.

-Subject details - entities.
+- Subject details - entities.
 Wherever possible include the registration number, (tax reference and VAT number is also useful), country of incorporation, addresses (including postcodes where known), email and web addresses, phone numbers and wherever possible the full legal name and designation, e.g. Limited, SA, GmbH etc.

-Services provided.
+- Services provided.
 Provide details of the types of services being provided at the time the suspicion arose e.g. audit, assurance, company formation, tax etc. and include date of activity, how the activity will take place and where known, full identity of the parties involved as well as indicators suggesting complicit criminal behaviour or negligent behaviour of the professional(s) involved.

-Reason for suspicion.
+- Reason for suspicion.
 Keep your explanation clear, concise and in plain English and focus on what you have seen and why it is unusual or suspicious.
 Where you feel able to, refer to which predicate offences (i.e. the underlying criminal conduct giving rise to the money laundering) you think may have been committed.

 If you know the Act and section number detailing the offence, put it in as it helps explain why you are reporting.
 Do not include reporting officers' details in a SAR.
 If you do not know details of certain information, please enter the word 'UNKOWN' rather than leaving a blank filed or populating the information with a *, ? or ….

 Use glossary codes

 Use of the codes and their descriptions significantly enhances the capabilities of law enforcements agencies to utilise SARs.
 The list of codes is segmented into some straightforward categories such as economic crimes (includes tax offences), high end money laundering, vulnerable persons and so on.

-Unfortunately, the current SARs online reporting system does not contain any drop down menus for the glossary codes.
+Unfortunately, the current SARs online reporting system does not contain any drop-down menus for the glossary codes.
 Reporters are therefore advised to include the appropriate code in the narrative of their report, for example, the 'reason for suspicion/knowledge' text space.

 Obtaining a request against money laundering or terrorist financing

 The UKFIU can provide a reporter with a defence against the principal money laundering or terrorist financing offences, for a specified future activity or activities (POCA S335 and s21Za of TACT).

 When making a SAR online, please tick the box 'consent' and clearly specific the activity for which a defence is required.